codehsbooks/apjava/Basic-Java/if-statements.md

 We use if statements to run a segment of code only if some boolean expression first evaluates to true.
 An if statement takes the following basic form:

 ```
-if (boolean expression) {
+if (boolean expression)
+{
-    // Segment of code that will run given the boolean expression is true
+    //Segment of code that will run if the boolean expression is true
 }
 ```